Skip to content

 Penetration testing

-Penetration tests (also known as pen tests) manually exploit vulnerabilities through ethical hacking to simulate an attacker’s perspective.
-While a vulnerability assessment uses automated testing to search for exploitable weaknesses, pen testing takes a hands-on approach to illustrate how a threat actor could launch an attack.
+Penetration tests (also known as pen tests) manually exploit security vulnerabilities through ethical hacking to simulate an attacker’s perspective.
+While a vulnerability assessment uses automated testing to search for exploitable security weaknesses, an ethical hacker takes a hands-on approach to pen testing to illustrate how a potential threat actor could launch an attack.

 Penetration testers may be certified ethical hackers, though certification isn’t essential.